samblenny/spool-rollers/README.md

 made some models for calibrating XY hole/contour compensation and bearing press fit post diameter which may be useful elsewhere.

-This is what the finished spool roller looks like:
+This is what a finished spool roller looks like:

 ![fully assembled spool roller with spool](img/assembled-with-spool.jpeg)